oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 First, create a credential object in your Oracle Autonomous Database that will store your Object Storage credentials.
 This is required for authenticating with Oracle Object Storage.
 Please set up your [secret keys](https://medium.com/@bhenndricks/secure-access-to-oracle-buckets-in-object-storage-a-step-by-step-guide-32f3242f35e2)

-Next head back to your ADW overview page we just created, and select Database Actions and then SQL.
+Next head back to your ADB overview page we just created, and select Database Actions and then SQL.
 This will open up an editor for us to perform statements.
 ![alt text](images/sqldev.png)

-Go ahead and copy this statement and follow the instructions to replace the necessary credentials we have created.
+Copy this statement and follow the instructions to replace the necessary credentials we have created.

 ```sql
 BEGIN